Glossary

 C(ρ)Coherence Function

 Maps presence to coherence: C(ρ) = tanh(γ ln(ρ/ρ_crit + 1)).
+A sigmoid/compander function, not an order parameter.

 The central equation of Synchronism.
 Takes presence (ρ) — the density of compatible structural elements within a Markov Relevancy Horizon — and returns a coherence value between 0 and 1.
 Physical density (g/cm³) is one form of presence, but presence also encompasses temperature, energy levels, catalytic surfaces, and other factors that support emergence.